Russo-Byzantine Icon Painting: The Holy Trinity

 What should I bring?

 You will need to bring two brushes with you to class.
 The tutor recommends L. Cornelissen and Son, Kolinsky Red Sable series 80A, sizes 000 and 3.
 You can order online, or pop into the Cornelissen shop.
 Plastic paint palette with wells, 2 x glass jars.
 Notebook and pen to make notes (optional).

 Do you offer concessions?

 Yes, we offer concessions for full time students and OAPs.

 To receive a concession, please apply via our online form.

 What if I need to cancel or change my booking?

 The School reserves the right to discontinue or suspend a Course up to fourteen (14) calendar days before the advertised start date of the Course.

-Dr Irina Bradley is an alumna of The Prince's School of Traditional Arts in London where she was awarded a PhD for her thesis Spiritual Striving in Icon Painting with a focus on the image of St George and the dragon.
+Irina Bradley, PhD, is an alumna of The Prince's School of Traditional Arts in London where she was awarded a doctorate for her thesis, Spiritual Striving in Icon Painting with a focus on the image of St George and the dragon.
 Irina is an iconographer who follows the traditional way of icon painting which is regarded as a contemplative practice.

 Irina is a visiting tutor for icon painting at the Prince’s School of Traditional Arts in London, where she teaches at MA level.
 Irina’s work is in churches, places of private worship and collections worldwide.
 Irina has exhibited at several international exhibitions and has presented her research and icons at Christ Church, Oxford, the Temenos Academy, Boghossian Foundation, Villa Empain, Brussels and the V&A.